A Student Support Group consists of:

 Where a student supported by an SSG is attending two schools (for example a mainstream and a specialist school) the SSG should be convened by the school where the student attends the majority of time.
 The principal/principal nominee of the other school should also be a member of the SSG.

-Similarly, where a student is being assessed through the PSD’s Year 6-7 Review process, the secondary school in which the student anticipates enrolling should be invited to join the SSG.
+Similarly, where a student is transitioning from one school to another, including primary to secondary, the anticipated enrolling school should be invited to join the SSG.

 4.1 Principal/Principal Nominee

-When parent/carer(s) seek to enrol a child with a disability into a school, the principal/principal nominee should provide them with information about specific support available to facilitate the student’s participation in the school’s education program.
+When parent/carer(s) seek to enrol a child with a disability and additional learning needs into a school, the principal/principal nominee should provide them with information about specific support available to facilitate the student’s participation in the school’s education program.

 It is the responsibility of the principal/principal nominee to facilitate the collaborative processes of the SSG by offering support to all members and ensuring their participation.
 For this to occur, the principal/principal/nominee may enlist the support of an interpreter, advocate or other organisations providing support (where appropriate).